 Breathing techniques, relaxation techniques, meditation techniques, teaching Yoga to people living with cancer

-Concession: £45 for a series of 5 sessions, £80 for 2 series (10 sessions)
+- Face to face, Concession: £45 for a series of 5 sessions, £80 for 2 series (10 sessions)

-or £12 per single session, drop-in
+- Drop-in: £12 per single session, drop-in

-or £30, one-to-one, one hour session.
-For 2 or 3 people the fees are £50 for 5 sessions.
-These sessions are recommended for people with specific health issues (back/joints problems, people living with cancer, clinical depression).
+- These sessions are recommended for people with specific health issues (back/joints problems, people living with cancer, clinical depression).
 These sessions run in series of 5 sessions.